codacy/docs/docs/organizations/managing-people.md

     -   Adds new people who commit to your private repositories and analyzes their commits.
     -   Deactivates people who perform no commit or login for 90 consecutive days.
     -   Updates your organization seats accordingly when adding or deactivating people.
+Inactive people don't occupy a seat in your organization.

 ![People in an organization](images/organization-people.png)